 - Review wording of current statement; update in light of pandemic and economic conditions.

-- Be certain the mission/vision statement reflects the physical, intellectual, social-emotional and moral needs of students, teachers, and parents.
+- Be certain the mission/vision statement reflects the physical, intellectual, social-emotional and moral needs of early adolescent students.

-- Use as a standard when making scheduling decisions and recommendations for the teaching/learning process in any of the platforms.
+- Use as a standard when making scheduling decisions and recommendations for the teaching/learning process in any platform.

 STEP 2 – Include plans for the three tiers of RtI/MTSS

-- Tier II can occur in Flex/Advisory/Intervention (FAI) periods.
-FAI should be carefully planned by the interdisciplinary team in conjunction with Special Education and ELL staff.
+- Tier II occurs in Flex/Advisory/Intervention (FAI) periods.
+FAI should be coordinated by each interdisciplinary team in conjunction with Special Education and ELL staff.
 Fluidity and flexibility guide how teachers address unique needs of a diverse population.

 - Although Tier III may occur in the exploratory portion of the student’s schedule, every effort should be made to address IEP requirements via co-teaching or replacement classes as well as during the FAI period.
 Those who design master schedules should be mindful of providing the least restrictive environment for all students.